UnknownObject000/DDNS-linux/README.md

    dns.uson recorded your domain/dns record info.You can tell the program where it is by editing 'config.uson'.

-   You can see the 'dns.uson' in source code to fill it with your data.('<' and '>' should not included).Make sure that all domains in that file is belong to one account.Even you have only one domain,you must set the 'DOMAIN_COUNT to 1 and all '<no.>' to 1.If you had more than one domain,set this from 1 to n.
+   You can see the 'dns.uson' in source code to fill it with your data.('<' and '>' should not included).Make sure that all domains in that file is belong to one account.If you have only one domain,you must set the 'DOMAIN_COUNT to 1 and all '<no.>' to 1.If you had more than one domain,set this from 1 to n.

    **log**